ResearchKit/SageResearch/README.md

 The step results of navigating the task are added to the `RSDTaskResult` on the `stepHistory`.
 Results added to the step history are intended to be added sequentially in the order the steps were displayed to the user.
 A step result can be any result that conforms to the `RSDResult` protocol.
 These results should be uniquely defined by their `identifier` which matches the `identifier` for the step.

-#### `RSDAsyncActionConfiguration`
+#### `AsyncActionConfiguration`

-`RSDAsyncActionConfiguration` objects define any configuration required for running a background action -- for example, recording motion sensor information or pinging a weather service.
+`AsyncActionConfiguration` objects define any configuration required for running a background action -- for example, recording motion sensor information or pinging a weather service.
 Most of the work of setting up and running async actions is left to the specific application.

 #### `RSDResult`